Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

 Let's review the benefits of using value objects:

-### Clarity
+- ### Clarity

   The value object makes the intent clear,
   Even with shorter variable names.

   For example, the `country` variable.
-There is no need to elaborately call it `countryCode` to communicate the intent of it holding a country code and not, for example, a full country name.
+  There is no need to elaborately call it `countryCode`,
+  To communicate the intent of it holding a country code and not,
+  For example, a full country name.

-### Validation
+- ### Validation

   There is no need to validate the values before the assignment,
   As the validation logic resides in the value objects themselves.

-### Centralized Business Logic
+- ### Centralized Business Logic

   Value objects shine brightest when they centralize the business logic that manipulates the values.
   The cohesive logic is implemented in one place and is easy to test.

-### Intuitive
+- ### Intuitive

-As you can see in the preceding example, value objects eliminate the need for conventions.
+  As you can see in the preceding example,
+  Value objects eliminate the need for conventions.

   For example, the need to keep in mind that this string is an email and the other string is a phone number.
   And instead makes using the object model less error prone and more intuitive.

-### Ubiquitous Language
+- ### Ubiquitous Language

   Most importantly, value objects express the business domain’s concepts:
   They make the code speak the ubiquitous language.

 ## More Examples of Value Objects

-Let’s see how representing the concepts of height, phone numbers, and colors as value objects makes the resultant type system rich and intuitive to use.
+Let’s see how representing the concepts of height, phone numbers, and colors as value objects,
+Makes the resultant type system rich and intuitive to use.

 ### Height

 Compared to an integer-based value,
+The `Height` value object,
+Makes the intent clear,
-The `Height` value object both makes the intent clear and decouples the measurement from a specific measurement unit.
+And decouples the measurement from a specific measurement unit.

 For example,
 The `Height` value object can be initialized using both metric and imperial units;

 Making it easy to convert from one unit to another,
 Generating string representation,
 And comparing values of different units.